mind-network/mind-lake-sdk-typescript/README.md

 * v1.0.6
     * Update the connect function
 * v1.0.7
     * Add support for Mind DataPack
+* v1.0.13
+    * Support multiple chains
+    * Support clerk
 ## License

 This project is licensed under the [MIT] License - see the LICENSE.md file for details